Achu1707/Project/CAD files/Quad sphere/Readme.md

 ## Developed a 3D Model of Quad sphere for fluid region in Solidworks.
 Quad sphere consists of a cube surrounded by curved parts on all its faces.
-Results obtained by using Quad sphere with Quad mesh with Curvature correction (Dark blue curve), are in good agreement with the experiment than other types
+Results (see Forces pic) obtained by simulating with Quad sphere are in good agreement with the experiment than other sphere models
 ## This work was part of my Research project: Numerical Reproduction of Experimental Fluid Sloshing under Microgravity Conditions using STAR-CCM+ : https://shorturl.at/BCKOT